DmytroVasin/bomber/tutorial.md

 https://raw.githubusercontent.com/DmytroVasin/bomber/master/_readme/intro.png

 Introduction:

-Demo available here: [Bomb Attack Demo](https://bomb-attack.herokuapp.com/) Source code of the Demove Repository available here: [Github repo](https://github.com/DmytroVasin/bomber)
+Demo available here: [Bomb Attack Demo](https://bomb-attack.herokuapp.com/) Source code of the Demo Repository available here: [Github repo](https://github.com/DmytroVasin/bomber)

-This article will demonstrate how to build basic multiplayer game with several rooms where players can play with each outher.
+This article will demonstrate how to build basic multiplayer game with several rooms where players can play with each others.
 Server is writed on Node.js and Express.js.
-Client writed on Javascript framwork called Phaser.
+Client writed on Javascript framework called Phaser.
-The client and the server communicate by using Socket.io.
+The client and the server communicate by using Socket.io via Websocket protocol.

 Check out video below to see what exaclty we did.
 So you can open demo to play with a friend.
 Also check out the GitHub repo to for the entire source code.

 https://player.vimeo.com/video/246595375

+Full description of the game you can find [here](https://github.com/DmytroVasin/bomber)

-Before we get started I will explane major topic:
+Before we get started I will explain major topics:

-Topics:
+Major Topics:

 1. Introduction:
 2. Part 1: Setup app